buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 This parameter allows a scheduler to require that a build is assigned to the chosen buildslave.
 The choice is assigned to the `slavename` property for the build.
-The :py:class:`~buildbot.builder.EnforceChosenSlave` functor must be assigned to the ``canStartBuild`` parameter for the ``Builder``.
+The :py:class:`~buildbot.builder.enforceChosenSlave` functor must be assigned to the ``canStartBuild`` parameter for the ``Builder``.

 Example::

-    from buildbot.process.builder import EnforceChosenSlave
+    from buildbot.process.builder import enforceChosenSlave

     # schedulers:
         ForceScheduler(